BartOtten/routex/docs/COMPARISON.md

 the feature set virtually limitless.

 *Both*
-- Localized routes
+- **Localized routes** - both libs provide localized route generation (e.g. `/[locale]/products`)
-- Translated route segments
+- **Translated route segments** - both libs can translate routes using Gettext (e.g. `/[locale]/producto`)

 *Routex only*
-- Custom assigns per route
+- **Integrated Plugs and LiveView Livecycle Hooks** provided by extensions, saving you the hassle of wiring these yourself.
-- Automated Liveview livecycle hooks and Plugs
+- **Configurable runtime callbacks** - facilitate runtime integration with third-party libraries, including Gettext, Fluent and Cldr.​
-- Alternative routes
+- **Custom attributes per route** - to keep route attributes in a single place without cluttering your route definitions.
-- Reordered route segments
+- **Non-locale alternative routes** generated during compile time using a (programatically) provided configuration.
-- Route obfuscation
+- **Support for reordered route segments** for unlimited (legacy) route path customization.
-- etc.
+- **Locale registry included** supporting the most common localization needs.

 #### Architecture

-**Cldr Routes** is designed to seamless extend the [Cldr library](https://github.com/elixir-cldr/cldr).
+**Cldr Routes** is designed to seamless extend the Cldr library.
 It therefor requires the integration and configuration of the `Cldr` and `Gettext` libraries.
 Depending on your project this might require the addition of the Cldr dependency and additional setup besides Cldr Routes itself.

 The monolitic approach, in contrast to Routex, in combination with being part of the Cldr-suite ensures a seamless integration and consistent API within the Cldr ecosystem.

 **Routex** is designed as an standalone, extensible framework.
 As a result Routex has no hard dependency on other libraries.
 However, some extensions may use other libraries such as Gettext or Cldr when enabled.

 This modular approach provides developers with the flexibility to incorporate only the features and dependencies necessary for their specific use case.